Journalism Studies BA 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 On Campus

-Practise journalism for real with your own patch in the city.
-Each day will present you with a new challenge: you could be on location filming for a breaking TV news story, heading to the courtroom to hunt down details of a criminal prosecution, or interviewing a sports star for an Instagram reel.
+Practise journalism for real with your own patch in the city, covering grassroots stories to international global current affairs.
+Each day will present you with a new challenge: you could be on location filming for a breaking TV news story, heading to the courtroom to cover live trials, or interviewing a sports star for an Instagram reel.

-Our students go on to specialise in areas such as TV news, sports reporting, political journalism or even PR and communications.
+Our students go on to specialise in areas such as TV news, podcasting, sports reporting, political journalism or even PR and communications.

-Before you find your niche, you’ll learn and perfect the full range of skills you need as a contemporary media professional, including:
+But, before you find your niche, you’ll learn and perfect the full range of skills you need as a contemporary media professional, including:

-• knowing the difference between 'good' and 'bad' journalism;
+• knowing the difference between 'good' and 'bad' journalism

-• the ability to craft razor-sharp copy for a range of audiences;
+• the ability to craft razor-sharp copy for a range of audiences

-• practising within the bounds of media law and ethics;
+• practising within the bounds of media law and ethics

-You’ll get the chance to make contacts and learn on the job.
-Our long-standing connections in the media industry open up a huge range of placement opportunities at media organisations like the BBC, Press Association, Bloomberg and the Guardian.
+You’ll get the chance to make contacts and learn on the job, as our long-standing connections in the media industry open up a huge range of placement opportunities at big-name media organisations which have previously included the BBC, Press Association, Bloomberg and the Guardian.

 We also offer you the option to take a placement year to help gain vital experience and get ahead of the competition before graduation day.

 As a hands-on school at a prestigious Russell Group university, we're uniquely placed to offer you the best of both worlds.
-You’ll be taught by award-winning editors and authors, active journalists and world-leaders in media and communication research.
+You’ll be taught by active journalists, award-winning editors and authors, and world-leaders in media and communication research.

 If you're interested in understanding as well as doing journalism, this course delivers the perfect balance of practical know-how and theoretical knowledge on the history, theory and key debates of the industry.